Global HiringContact us

 Recent developments in India

-We understand the challenges of staying up-to-date with evolving local labour laws and regulations.
-That’s why we actively monitor these changes, so you don’t have to.
-Read on to discover what’s been happening in the employment market in India.
+We understand the challenges of staying up to date with evolving labour laws and regulations.
+That’s why we actively monitor changes, so you don’t have to.
+Below are the key developments shaping the employment landscape in India in 2026.

 Employer of Record in India